scverse/squidpy/docs/release/notes-dev.md

   iteration (2.20 to 0.46 ms on the reference fixture, so `niter=5000` drops from ~11s to ~2.4s).
   Numerically unchanged: the reference suite still matches the original implementation at 1, 5, 50 and 500 iterations.
+- The reference suite now covers `fit_stalign_image`, the last part of the experimental STalign port without one.
+It reproduces the original to ~4e-12 on the affine and ~2e-12 on the velocity field over a full trajectory.
 - The experimental STalign solver returns the per-iteration `energies` trace and `n_iter`, and accepts optional `tol` / `patience` early stopping.
 Off by default.
 Note the objective changes definition at iteration 50, when the mixture-weight E step engages, so the convergence window